 What to do with ambiguities in the source language

 As mentioned in the previous sections, all translations should begin with a thorough analysis of the term’s conceptual meaning.
 It is possible that the conceptual meaning may not be accurately reflected in the international edition.
-In this case, it is recommended to report the error to IHTSDO via the application process.
+In this case, it is recommended to report the error to IHTSDO via the request submission process.
 After receiving a reply, the correct translation can then be produced.

 Selecting the best term for the concept